Not mine. Don't own'em. Didn't create 'em. Stargate Atlantis and all related characters are the property of MGM as far as I can tell.

 "No really, I'm impressed."

-"Radek, what happened to you?" asked Beckett, taking my arm and guiding me to an exam table.
+"Radek, what happened to you?" asked Beckett, taking the Czech's arm and guiding him to an exam table.

-Beckett self-consciously zipped the shirt up a little higher, concealing the injury.
-"Occupational hazard," he said, encouraging me to lean back and prodding gently at my nose.
+Beckett self-consciously zipped the shirt up a little higher concealing the injury.
+"Occupational hazard," he said, encouraging the Czech to lean back on the bed and prodding gently at his nose.

 "Is it worth it?"
-He waved his hands to encompass Atlantis.
-I think he was asking himself more than me though.
+Rodney asked, spreading his hands to indicate Atlantis.
 "It is worth losing Peter and Ford and …"